survivejs/webpack-book/manuscript/output/03_multiple_pages.md

 };
 ```

-If you generate a build (`npm run build`), you should notice that something is a little different compared to the first multiple page build we did.
+If you generate a build (`npm run build`), you should notice that something is a little different compared to the first multiple page build you did.
 Instead of two manifest files, you can find only one.
 If you examine it, you will notice it contains references to all files that were generated.

 Studying the entry specific files in detail reveals more.
 You can see that they point to different parts of the manifest.
 The manifest will run different code depending on the entry.
 Multiple separate manifests are not needed.